priyabattula211/salesforce-training/week-1/Day-6/Light Completion Day/README.md

 ## 9. Why is Fast and Accurate Search Important?

-Fast and accurate search helps users quickly retrieve important data and improves productivity in enterprise systems.
+Fast and accurate search helps users quickly retrieve important records and improves productivity in enterprise systems.

 ---